 It was during this period that I started my research and training into the treatment of Chronic Pelvic Pain Syndrome (CPPS) and Chronic Prostatitis (CP).

 Having suffered with Acute and then Chronic Pelvic Pain Syndrome (CPPS) from epididymitis and orchitis in my mid 20’s, (read here and here) I already had a vested interest in the treatment of these syndromes.

-In 2010 I travelled to Belize, Portland and Mexico to learn a traditional form of abdominal and pelvic massage called The Arvigo Techniques of Maya Abdominal Therapy (ATMAT).
-I was the first male in Europe to offer this highly specialised treatment and it continues to form the very foundation of my approach.
-In 2011 I was invited to lecture at the ATMAT convention in Mexico on the benefits of ATMAT in the treatment of male pelvic pain and type 3 non-bacterial prostatitis.
+In 2010 I travelled to Belize, Portland and Mexico to learn a traditional form of abdominal and pelvic massage.
+Arvigo Techniques of Maya Abdominal Therapy (ATMAT) forms the foundation of my approach.
+I was the first male in Europe to offer this highly specialised treatment.
+And as a result in 2011 I was invited to lecture at the ATMAT convention in Mexico.
+My presentation was on the benefits of ATMAT in the treatment of male pelvic pain and type 3 non-bacterial prostatitis.

 I have been very fortunate to study with and take huge inspiration from the following Pelvic Pain specialists:

 As a qualified teacher myself I love to impart knowledge.
 My approach is to inform patients why they are experiencing their symptoms, how to manage them and how to understand flare ups.
 However, in the fight against male pelvic pain it is important to educate those that work in and around mens health too.
 I have been very fortunate enough to run a number of evening lectures and seminars for patients and health care professionals.
 Furthermore I was very fortunate enough to be asked to train the Prostate Cancer UK Specialist nurse team .
 In addition I have also recorded a number of webinars and podcasts as well as guest blogs and articles.